A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Evaluation of Sampling Techniques

 \subsubsection{The userID space}

-Finally, we look at the distribution of a property that is completely uncorrelated from the topology of FB, namely the user ID.
-When a new user joins Facebook, it is automatically assigned a 32-bit number, called userID.
+Finally, we look at the distribution of a property that is completely uncorrelated from the topology of \facebook, namely the user ID.
+When a new user joins \facebook, it is automatically assigned a 32-bit number, called userID.
 It happens before the user specifies its profile, joins networks or adds friends, and therefore one could expect no correlations between userID and these features.
 In other words, the degree bias of BFS and RW should not affect the usage of userID space.
-Therefore, at first sight we were very surprised to find big differences in the usage of userID space discovered by BFS, RW and MHRW.
+Therefore, at first, we were surprised to find big differences in the usage of userID space discovered by BFS, RW and MHRW.
 We present the results in Fig~\ref{fig:userIDspace}.

+Note that the userID space is not covered uniformly, probably for historical reasons.
 BFS and RW are clearly shifted towards lower userIDs.
 The origin of this shift is probably historical.
-The sharp steps at $2^{29}\!\!\simeq\!\!0.5\textrm{e}9$ and at $2^{30}\!\!\simeq\!\!1.0\textrm{e}9$ suggest that FB was first using only 29 bit of userIDs, then 30, and now 31.
+The sharp steps at $2^{29}\!\!\simeq\!\!0.5\textrm{e}9$ and at $2^{30}\!\!\simeq\!\!1.0\textrm{e}9$ suggest that \facebook was first using only 29 bit of userIDs, then 30, and now 31.
 As a result, users that joined earlier have the smaller userIDs.
-At the same time, older users should have higher degrees on average.
-If our reasoning is correct, userIDs should be negatively correlated with node degrees.
-This is indeed the case, as we show in the inset of Fig~\ref{fig:userIDspace}.
-This, together with the degree bias of BFS and RW, explains the shifts of userIDs distributions observed in the main plot in Fig~\ref{fig:userIDspace}.

-Needless to mention, that in contrast to BFS and RW, our MHRW performed extremely well with respect to the userID metric.
+At the same time, older users should have higher degrees on average, which implies that userIDs should be negatively correlated with node degrees.
+This is indeed the case, as we show in the inset of Fig~\ref{fig:userIDspace}.\footnote{Our observations are also confirmed by internal sources within \facebook \cite{facebook_uidspacehistory}.
+According to them, \facebook's user ID assignment reflects the history of the website and has transitioned through several phases.
+Initially, userIDs were auto-incremented starting at 4.
+As more networks, such as colleges or high schools, were supported, customized userID spaces were assigned per college \ie Stanford IDs were assigned between 200000-299999.
+Finally, open registration to all users introduced scalability problems and made userID assignment less predictable.} This, together with the degree bias of BFS and RW, explains the shifts of userIDs distributions observed in the main plot in Fig~\ref{fig:userIDspace}.
+In contrast to BFS and RW, MHRW performed extremely well with respect to the userID metric.